 “Eliminate the superfluous”

-One of my all time favorite comic artists and animators is Alex Toth.
+One of my all-time favorite comic-book artists and animators is Alex Toth.

-So why am I singling out this one particular (superb) artist?
-Well, in all the time I’ve studied his work, there has always been one, very clear statement that he makes about drawing:
+So, why am I singling out this one particular (superb) artist?
+Well, in all the time I’ve studied his work, there has always been one very clear statement he makes about drawing:

-It’s a beautiful, simple statement, just like his work.
-A quick web search popped that up as his first rule and many of his subsequent rules follow the same line of simplification.
+It’s a beautiful, simple statement– just like his work.
+Many of his other “rules” follow the same line of simplification.
 You can find a list of them here:

 Some people would argue that you need to be more detailed or have more world elements in a story to be a successful storyteller.
-That’s great if you want to work once a year, but real people need to get paid!
-Back in Toth’s day, they cranked out comic pages that weren’t as detailed as today’s art, but none the less powerful, imaginative or clear.
-Equally, his animation work was also executed for quantity and quality.
+That’s great, if you want to work once a year, but real people need to get paid!
+Back in Toth’s day, they cranked out comic-book pages that weren’t as detailed as today’s art, but were nonetheless powerful, imaginative and clear.

-Looking at examples of his art, he has large simple shapes that do triple duty of defining edges, creating interesting shapes and leading the viewer.
+Looking at examples of Toth’s art, he has large simple shapes that do triple duty of defining edges, creating interesting shapes, and leading the viewer.

-Even his Design sheets were laid out like a full blown illustration!
-Igoo, from Hanna Barbera’s The Herculoids, is a perfect example of Toth’s genius.
-This is arguably as simple as you can make a character but the design still withstands the test of time.
-It’s simple, yet has a lot of positive things going for it, a strong silhouette, simple to draw quickly, clear signs of the actual physical composition of the character and very graphic.
+Even his design sheets were laid out like a full-blown illustration!
+Igoo, from Hanna-Barbera’s The Herculoids, is a perfect example of Toth’s genius.
+This is arguably as simple as you can make a character, but the design still withstands the test of time.
+It has a strong silhouette that’s simple to draw quickly, with clear signs of the actual physical composition of the character.
+It’s very graphic.

-So, taking what I’ve learned from Toth and applying it here to our lesson:
+So, taking what I’ve learned from Toth and applying it to our lesson:

 We are storytellers and designers.
 We have a very specific goal in mind to lead the viewers.
-And do you know what you need to get your point across and accomplish your goal?
+Do you know what you need to get your point across?

 Clarity!

-Treat your storyboards more like traffic signs that are meant to be read in the blink of an eye and less like the Sistine Chapel.
+Treat your storyboards more like traffic signs– meant to be read in the blink of an eye.

 Just like the first pass at a script, take your character designs and boil them down to their essence.
 Make as few drawing lines as possible while making them recognizable.
-Work on a clear and unique silhouette of the character.
+Work on a clear, unique silhouette of the character.
 Try to do a quick study of the character, filling a page with the same character over and over.
 Do a page of just facial expressions.
 Really break the character down and get used to them.
-Once you do that, you can really crank out some boards with a wide range of emotions and poses.
+Once you’ve done that, you can really crank out some boards with a wide range of emotions and poses.

 Do that, and you’ve “eliminated the superfluous” in your characters.

 We usually have an establishing shot at the beginning that defines the setting.
-These shots are usually a bit more rendered out than the rest of the backgrounds on the page or scene.
-It helps to establish the world we are telling our story in and invite the viewer in.
-Having that establishing shot being a little more rendered, helps to keep the rest of the scene fairly simple.
+These shots are usually a bit more rendered out than the rest of the backgrounds in the scene.
+It helps establish the world we’re telling our story in and invites the viewer in.
+Having that establishing shot be a little more rendered helps keep the rest of the scene fairly simple.

 You should figure out what’s important to tell the story and include that.
-Look at that page of Zorro art by Toth, there are maybe 4 or 5 total background elements in the entire page, but you never feel lost as to where we are in the story.
+Look at that page of Zorro art by Toth– there are maybe four or five total background elements on the entire page, but you never feel lost as to where we are in the story.

-As an exercise, try to create a space that is well grounded and as simple as possible.
-Pick a place and then create a list of elements that define that place, I’ll use a gym as an example.
+As an exercise, try to create a space that is well-grounded and as simple as possible.
+Pick a place and then create a list of elements that define that place.

 - Weights